Bandhani – Intricacy of bandhani

 Garcholou is yet another popular example, a bright red fabric, tie-dyed showcasing 52 auspicious motifs in grids.
 It is a fabric that is held in high regard as a mother-in-law gifts this piece to the bride on the day of her wedding.

 Even the simplest of forms, a dot has three different types when it comes to bandhani.
 A small dot that is hollow in the centre is called dana or bindi in Gujarat.
-A bigger dot is called as goto and a third interesting tear shaped dot is called as kodi.
+A bigger dot is called as goto and a third interesting tear-shaped dot is called as kodi.
 There are two types of dots aniwali bhindi which is a simple dot and mathawali bhindi which forms a continuous line.

 In Kachchh alone, more than 25,000 people earn their livelihood from this craft technique, Bandhani.
-With the introduction of chemical dyes, a lot of artisans began adopting it instead of using natural dyes as it was more convenient to use when compared to the former.
+With the introduction of chemical dyes, a lot of artisans began adopting them instead of using natural dyes as it was more convenient to use when compared to the former.
 The thread used for binding the dots has also changed over time from cotton to polyester threads.